AndyOY007/Automated-FusionSolar-Notifications/README.md

 - `.env` holds live credentials and **must not be committed**.
 It's covered by `.gitignore` — double check before pushing.
 - If a bot token or API credential is ever accidentally exposed (commit history, screenshot, etc.), rotate it immediately — Telegram via BotFather (`/revoke` or `/token`), FusionSolar via your company admin resetting the Northbound account password.

-## License

-Internal tool — add a license here if you intend to make the repo public.